Jagodzin

 Jagodzin (Neuhammer, Beeren) is a village in the Lower Silesian Forest, located in the administrative district of Gmina Węgliniec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.

 History

-The village was founded in the 15th century, originally as a mining settlement.
-In April 1945, the village served as the headquarters of the Second Polish Army under the command of General Karol Świerczewski.
+The village was founded in the 15th century, originally as a mining settlement, owned by the Penzig family.
+In April 1945, Jagodzin served as a base of the Second Polish Army under the command of General Karol Świerczewski.